audit-labs-audits/tn-contracts/README.md

 On Ethereum:

-1. Register ethTEL metadata with Axelar chain's ITS hub
+1. Register ethTEL metadata with Axelar chain's ITS hub using Ethereum InterchainTokenService

-`itFactory.registerTokenMetadata(ethTEL, gasValue)`
+`its.registerTokenMetadata(ethTEL, gasValue)`

-2. Register ethTEL canonical interchain tokenId and deploy its TokenManager using Interchain Token Factory
+2. Register ethTEL canonical interchain tokenId and deploy its TokenManager using Ethereum InterchainTokenFactory.

 `itFactory.registerCanonicalInterchainToken(ethTEL)`

+##### Note that the TEL canonical interchain tokenId is derived using the `InterchainTokenFactory::canonicalInterchainSalt()` for ethTEL

 On Telcoin-Network:
 todo: genesis